Move WordPress uploads out of date folders afterwards

 Try and download neo Rename directly

-Disable WordPress upload subfolders manually in the settings
+Disable WordPress upload subfolders manually in Settings

 Why WordPress creates subfolders